The Big 5 - Investing in FAANG Technology Stocks

 In the case of Amazon, significant turns in price occurred on the 100-period exponential moving average meaning that buyers have been stepping in even earlier on any dips to 'buy it low'.
 This is a confirmation of just how strong the long-term trend is.

 Did you know that you can test your trading ideas in these types of market conditions by opening a demo trading account?
 This means you can trade in a virtual trading environment until you are ready to go live!
-You can open a FREE demo trading account with Admiral Markets by clicking here.
+You can open a FREE demo trading account with Admirals by clicking here.

 Company Summary: Apple was once in a smartphone war with Samsung, with both brands battling for supremacy.
 However, Apple has emerged as a clear winner and the smartphone manufacturer is now stronger than ever.
 Although device sales still account for the vast majority of the brand's revenue, Apple recently began to focus on higher-margin products, such as their streaming services and cloud storage offering.
 Thanks to this lock-in effect, the Apple ecosystem creates real brand advocates.
 With the recent launches of Apple Arcade and Apple Music, this lock-in effect is now set to grow further in the coming years.